 Mexico City Day of the Dead Parade

 The week before the Day of the Dead parade, there is usually an Alebrijes parade.
 This is also a wonderful site.
-Once the parade is over, the alebrijes will decorate the main street, Paseo de la Reforma for the rest of the month and even if you miss the parade, you will be able to see the floats all over the street leading up the Dia de Muertos.
+Once the parade is over, the Alebrijes will decorate the main street, Paseo de la Reforma for the rest of the month and even if you miss the parade, you will be able to see the floats all over the street leading up to the Dia de Muertos.

-Once I know the time of the parade, I will post it here, so bookmark this blog post and revisit closer to the date.
+Once I know the time of the parade, I will post it here, so bookmark this blog post and revisit it closer to the date.
 In the meantime, you can follow Time Out Mexico and the Mexico City tourism board on their websites or on Twitter and Facebook to receive updates when they are made.